canonical/core/README.md

 ## Building

-To build the core snap locally please use `sudo snapcraft` in a 16.04 chroot or container.
+To build the core snap locally you need a chroot or container with Ubuntu 16.04.
+Then run:

+    $ sudo apt-add-repository ppa:snappy-dev/image
+    $ sudo snapcraft

 An easy way to customize the content of the built snap is including additional PPAs with custom packages in the `EXTRA_PPAS` variable inside the Makefile's